Skip to content

 The three-point prime from the 6 to 8-points creates a strong base from which to extend the prime further into your home board.
 Once you secure three or more points in your home board, you’re usually in a strong position, especially if your opponent hasn’t escaped their back checkers.
 Even if the back checkers have escaped, your opponent will be afraid of being hit because if they are, their chances of re-entering from the bar are limited.
 This would allow you to strengthen your position as they miss turns and remain on the bar.

 On the other side of the board, holding the opponent’s bar point is also great for blocking.
 However, it has a slight disadvantage compared to holding the opponent’s 5-point.
 The bar-point can’t be used as a landing place to re-enter if you get hit.
 Even so, holding your opponent’s bar-point is still very useful in preventing your opponent from building a strong prime to trap your back checkers.
 Additionally, it provides a place to launch an attack on your opponent’s checkers as they enter the outer board.
-It also serves as a launchpad from which to start racing your checkers home.
+It also serves as a launchpad to start racing your checkers home.
 A high double roll might well provide the opportunity to escape.

 Related content